Dependency injection in BlackSheep¶

 rodi

-supports services having one of these lifetimes:
+supports types having one of these lifetimes:

-- singleton - instantiated only once per service provider
+- singleton - instantiated only once.

-- transient - services are instantiated every time they are required
+- transient - services are instantiated every time they are required.

-- scoped - instantiated once per web request
+- scoped - instantiated once per web request.

 Consider the following example, where a type A